georgemandis/remote-working-list/README.md

 # Remote Work List for Developers

 A list of job boards and websites for nomadic developers to look for freelance work.
-Currently there are over 60 sites with remote job listings!
+Currently there are over 90 sites with remote job listings!
 Many of them have RSS feeds available as well.

 The core list is maintained in a CSV file here:

 [remote-working-resources.csv](https://github.com/georgemandis/remote-working-list/blob/master/remote-working-resources.csv)

-An OPML file is available to import into your feed reader of choice!
+An OPML file is available to import into your RSS feed reader of choice.
 It is part of the repository and can be found here:

 [remote-working-resources.opml](https://github.com/georgemandis/remote-working-list/blob/master/remote-working-resources.opml)